Germany commemorates 35 years since fall of Berlin Wall – DW – 11/09/2024

 Germany commemorates 35 years since fall of Berlin WallNovember 9, 2024

-Many placed flowers in a rare remaining chunk of the structure at the site the Berlin Wall memorial in Berlin on Saturday, including President Frank-Walter Steinmeier.
+Many placed flowers in a rare remaining chunk of the structure at the site the Berlin Wall memorial, including President Frank-Walter Steinmeier.
 Economy Minister Robert Habeck also visited the commemorations.

 And in a display that took rather longer to set up, an art installation of more than 5,000 placards spanning around 4 kilometers (roughly 2.5 miles) — made by children and adults alike under a motto that roughly translates to "we hold freedom aloft" — marked the path of the structure that once divided Germany's capital.